DEFRA/fws-db/historical-warnings-load/README.md

 NB: If the 'cleaned' csv file is unavailable then the process to create one is detailed [below](#create-cleaned-csv).

-3. Run the following psql command to copy the the historical data to the database:
+3. (Optional but advised).
+Run the following psql which performs a variety of queries producing database counts prior to history load:

 >
+> `psql <db connection string> -f ./pre-post-load-queries.sql > before-load.out`
+>

+4. Run the following psql command to copy the the historical data to the database:

+>
 > `psql <db connection string> -f ./import-and-process-historical-warnings.sql`
 >

+5. (Optional but advised).
+Run the following psql which performs a variety of queries producing database counts prior to history load:

+>
+> `psql <db connection string> -f ./pre-post-load-queries.sql > after-load.out`
+>

-The syntax of the db connection string should be:
+The syntax of the db connection strings above should be:

 >
 > `postgres://`_`<user>:<password>`_`@`_`<hostname>`_`:5432/`_`<dbname>`_